trpc/trpc/www/docs/server/error-formatting.md

 The error formatting in your router will be inferred all the way to your client (&&nbsp;React&nbsp;components)

-## Usage example-zod validation error
+## Usage example: Zod validation error

 ### Serverside